 BMW Group’s Additive Manufacturing Centre reported that 10,000 additively-manufactured parts have been integrated into series production of Rolls-Royce Phantom (Rolls Royce is part of BMW Group) to date.
 Furthermore, BMW says that new technologies for automotive 3D printing will shorten production times, including HP Multi-Jet Fusion technology, which was used for the first time in car manufacturing.
 With more than 10,000 additively-manufactured parts built into the Rolls-Royce Phantom, the BMW Group has been using components from 3D printers in series production since 2012.
 The company will continue to expand this pioneering role in the future.
 The Additive Manufacturing Centre at the company’s Research and Innovation Centre (FIZ) has also been using these forming processes to produce parts for the new Rolls-Royce Dawn since the start of the year.

 The BMW Group is steadily pursuing the evolution and use of advanced additive-manufacturing methods.
-Perhaps one of the most impressive elements that emerges is how deep BMW’s experience goes with AM, as the company is successfully implementing both plastic and metal based technologies.
-In fact BMW goes on to explain how next gen “planar 3D printing technologies [such as CLIP by Carbon3D and MJF by HP] will enable much faster production times and more economical production in the future.”
+Perhaps one of the most impressive elements that emerge is how deep BMW’s experience goes with AM, as the company is successfully implementing both plastic and metal-based technologies.
+In fact, BMW goes on to explain how next-gen “planar 3D printing technologies [such as CLIP by Carbon3D and MJF by HP] will enable much faster production times and more economical production in the future.”
 “Additive technologies will be one of the main production methods of the future for the BMW Group – with promising potential.
 The integration of additively-manufactured components into Rolls-Royce series production is another important milestone for us on the road to using this method on a large-scale.
-By utilising new technologies, we will be able to shorten production times further in the future and increasingly exploit the potential of tool-less manufacturing methods.”
+By utilizing new technologies, we will be able to shorten production times further in the future and increasingly exploit the potential of tool-less manufacturing methods.”